TimbuApp/docs/docs/auth/how-auth-works.md

 ### Token authentication

-For token authentication, two tokens are provided by the API - access token (valid for 15 minutes) and sent in the `Authorization` header in the <code>Bearer `token`</code> format.
+For token authentication, two different tokens are issued by the API - the access token (valid for 15 minutes) and sent in the `Authorization` header in the <code>Bearer `token`</code> format.
 The refresh token (valid for a week), is issued as a response cookie, but is also provided in the JSON response.
+The access token can be refreshed **if the refresh token is still valid** with the [refresh access token endpoint](/api/auth/refresh-access-token).

 If you're using Timbu with a client application (that is, from a UI), you need to allow your browser to send cookies to the server.
 In [Axios](https://axios-http.com/docs/intro), you do that by setting the `withCredentials` field in the axios config to `true`.
 In the [native fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), set the `include` field in the request payload to `credentials`.